Cultured Guru Logo

 1. Preheat your oven to 350° F.

 2. Brown the butter in a small saucepan until bubbly, and a dark golden color.
 Stir it continuously, careful not to burn it.
-Once it is medium golden brown, Remove from heat and allow the butter to cool completely to room temperature.
+Once it is medium golden brown, Remove from heat and allow the butter to cool completely to room temperature, but still liquid.

 3. Spread the pecans and sprinkle then chocolate chips evenly inside the blind-baked pie crust.
 Set aside.